A guide for fasting during Ramadan

 Lecturer, FdSc Nursing Associate

-The month of Ramadan this year begins on Tuesday 13 April or Wednesday 14 April, subject to sighting of the moon.
+The month of Ramadan this year is expected to start on Saturday 2 April or Sunday 3 April, subject to sighting of the moon.
 Muslims follow the lunar calendar which means these dates can vary.

 This month is particularly important for Muslims across the world as it is a holy month of religious reflection and fasting.
 This spiritual month encourages engagement in good deeds, from acts of charity to practising forgiveness and showing kindness.

 The month also completes one of the Five Pillars of Islam.
 Those exempt from fasting are children, the elderly, the sick or people with long-term health conditions such as diabetes, those travelling long distances, and women who are menstruating, pregnant or breastfeeding.

 Those fasting cannot eat during daylight hours (between dawn and sunset), which means a typical day without food and water will be around 14 hours.
 Managing work and academic commitments while fasting can be a challenge.

 If you’re fasting this year, here are some top tips to support staff and students during academic studies to keep healthy and well.